 The exemptions issued by the DOL can involve transactions available to a class of plans or to one specific plan.
 Both class and individual exemptions are available on the DOL's webpage for technical guidance for employee benefit plans.
-More information on applying for an exemption is available in the DOL's Exemption Procedures under Federal Pension Law.
-This publication and the procedures also apply to group health plans.

 Source: Department of Labor